Continuous Integration/Continuous Deployment (CI/CD)

 To learn more about Github workflows, please see the following links:

-Scripts Folder
+debian_package_files Folder

 This folder contains all of the files required to construct the Debian packages.
 This includes:

-- Post installation commands
+- Post installation commands (

-- Package requirements and descriptions
+prermandpostrmfiles) - Package requirements and descriptions (template files)

 Some tutorials for building Debian packages: